wgrahamb/codeBase/READ_ME.md

 Use:
 - Each individual project is configured to run from this directory level.
 - All PY scripts require a python interpreter and a few pip installs.
 Start with numpy, pandas, and matplotlib.
 - All CPP projects are configured by CMAKE and require a compiler.
-They should only require a "cmake" from the command line, and then your preferred method of building.
-This includes the CADAC_SIMULATIONS.
+Build instruction bash scripts are included.
 - Check RK2 integrations.

 Folder Structure: - Go through each project and make sure any executable can be made